F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/l2_forward_crypto.rst

     Note that if --cipher_key is used, this will be ignored.

 *   cipher_iv: set the cipher IV to be used.
-Bytes has to be separated with ":"
+Bytes have to be separated with ":".

 *   cipher_iv_random_size: set the size of the cipher IV, which will be generated randomly.

     Note that if --cipher_iv is used, this will be ignored.

-*   auth_algo: select the authentication algorithm (default is sha1-hmac)
+*   auth_algo: select the authentication algorithm.
+(Default is sha1-hmac.)

-*   auth_op: select the authentication operation to perform: GENERATE or VERIFY
+*   auth_op: select the authentication operation to perform: GENERATE or VERIFY.

-    (default is GENERATE)
+    (Default is GENERATE.)

 *   auth_key: set the authentication key to be used.
-Bytes has to be separated with ":"
+Bytes have to be separated with ":".

 *   auth_key_random_size: set the size of the authentication key,